splunk/public-o11y-docs/apm/db-query-perf/db-query-performance.rst

 Monitor system health with Database Infrastructure Performance
 ------------------------------------------------------------------------

-If, as a site reliability engineer, apparent slowness in microservices has you wondering whether to investigate your infrastructure further, you can use :ref:`Database Infrastructure Performance` for help with triage of the following conditions:
+If, as a site reliability engineer, apparent slowness in microservices has you wondering whether to investigate your infrastructure further, you can use :strong:`Database Infrastructure Performance` for help with triage of the following conditions:

 - Lock contention